I published my first book in fourth grade.

 Things got more serious a few years later.

 My first job out of college was at Random House, where I worked for a fiction and a non-fiction editor at a time when manuscripts came into the office by mail, on floppy discs.

-I spent years in the world of magazines, where I learned how to edit a story, meet deadlines and crank out catchy copy.
+I spent several years on staff of a slick New York magazine where I learned how to edit a story, meet deadlines and crank out catchy copy.

-I've written for publications ranging from The New York Times to GQ to Child.
+I began writing for a wide range of publications — everything from The New York Times to GQ to Child.

 I published my first book at age 25, and have published seven total—four novels, including The Threadbare Heart, The Only True Genius in the Family and The Last Beach Bungalow; and three memoirs, including The Victoria’s Secret Catalog Never Stops Coming and Other Lessons I Learned From Breast Cancer — a book that has more than 100,000 copies in print.
 (What?!
 That was thanks to a special cross-promotion I did with Ford Motor Company.)

 I self published my last novel, Perfect Red.
 It was pretty much a total sales failure, even though it's a great book.
 The startup gurus say you're so supposed to fail fast in order to maximize learning.
 Done!

 But we're not here to talk about my writing.
 We're here to talk about YOURS...

 I began coaching other writers when Lisa Cron, a colleague who was teaching with me at the UCLA Extension Writers’ program, asked me to guide her.
 She landed a two-book deal at Ten Speed.